The AI-native layer for proactive hospitality ops

 Our Team

-Harvard-educated, McKinsey and Accenture-trained, and a conviction, built from experience in hospitality, that the back-of-house has been an afterthought for too long.
+Harvard-educated, McKinsey and Accenture-trained, and a conviction, fostered from experience in hospitality, that the back-of-house has been an afterthought for too long.

 Cleo and Andrew have both worked in hospitality — Cleo as a full-time waitress, Andrew as a barista and line cook — and share a deep appreciation for the service workers whose effort is the invisible engine behind every great guest experience.
 That time on the restaurant floor gave them a genuine respect for back-of-house labor and a conviction that the people doing this work deserve far better tools and recognition than they typically get.